spboyer/angular-aspnetcore-workshop/docs/Labs/1-Create-Angular-WebAPI-Project.md

 1. Run the application (F5 in Visual Studio or `dotnet run` from console).
 1. Browse to the Swagger UI at `http://localhost:<random_port>/swagger`.
    ![](images/swagger-speakers.png)
-1. First, click on the *GET* button in *Values* section.
-You'll see the values that were listed in the `ValuesController` earlier.
+1. First, click on the *GET* button in *SampleData* section and then click *Try it out!*.
+You'll see the weather forecast data from the `SampleDataController`.
 1. In the *Speakers* section, click on the *GET* button.
 You'll see there are not speakers returned.
 Let's add one!
 1. In the *Speakers* section, click on the *POST* button.
 Referencing the example on the right, fill in a speaker request.
 Leave the `ID` blank, that will be filled in by the database.
     ![](images/swagger-create-speaker.png)